JenitaAlice/SwiftManager/README.md

-# MSILLib
+# MSXTREAMLIB

 A framework with functions and decompression algorithms for working with various streaming connections.
-MSILLib framework is a swift package with a collection of functions for:
+MSXTREAMLIB framework is a swift package with a collection of functions for:

     - JSON streaming
     - Binary streaming